1. Key Concepts in Marketing

 Marketing is about attracting & influencing customers, increasing sales, and developing lasting customer relationships.

-To attract and influence customers we need to research potential markets to understand the needs & wants of those consumers.
-We then design strategies to appeal to their preferences better than our competitors!
-This process is something that every company must do to survive and grow.
+To attract and influence customers we need to do research and understand consumer needs, wants and demand.
+We then design strategies to appeal to consumer preferences better than our competitors!
+This is something that every company must do to survive and grow.
+So how do we do this – let’s take a look at the 5 main areas (functions) of marketing.

 We also research our competitors and larger considerations such as political and legal factors that may affect our business (this sounds complicated but we’ll break down it down in lesson 3).